nbragin4/hatch-nodejs-build/README.md

 ### Inlining the bundle

 `hatch-node-build` supports simple inlining of your built bundle if the `inline_bundle` setting is turned on.
-It will look for a file called `index.html` in the source directory, and will replace the script tag that points to `{artifact_dir}/bundle.js`.
+It will look for a file called `index.html` in the source directory, and will inline the JavaScript and CSS bundles into the placeholders:

-For example:

 ```
 /